History & Overview

-Established in 1973, Adelaide Festival Centre (AFC) is Australia’s first capital city arts venue.
+Established in 1973, Adelaide Festival Centre is Australia’s first capital city arts venue.
 The splendid riverbank venue hosts more than one million people annually within its theatres (Festival Theatre, Dunstan Playhouse and Space Theatre), restaurants, galleries and function spaces.
-As well as presenting theatre, dance, music, and exhibitions, AFC creates diverse festivals to inspire, challenge, educate, and entertain.
-AFC welcomes audiences of all ages, experience, and cultures.
+As well as presenting theatre, dance, music, and exhibitions, Adelaide Festival Centre creates diverse festivals to inspire, challenge, educate, and entertain.
+Adelaide Festival Centre welcomes audiences of all ages, experience, and cultures.

 Adelaide Festival Centre is committed to supporting and co-presenting some of the world’s biggest touring musicals and work hard to ensure the delivery of shows that wouldn’t otherwise be seen in South Australia.

 Adelaide Festival Centre is home to:

 Adelaide Festival, Adelaide Symphony Orchestra, State Opera of South Australia, Australian Dance Theatre, State Theatre Company South Australia, Windmill Theatre, The Australian Ballet, Brink, Restless Dance Theatre, Slingsby, Patch Theatre Company and No Strings Attached.